dzambelle/getcotacao/README.md

   - daily USD / BRL quote from Brazilian central bank

 # Database
-  - MySQL (not add here since you can use the code and create your own db to sabe the data)
+  - MySQL (not add here since you can use the code and create your own db to save the data)

 # How it works
   - Code can be trigger from a cron job to run every 15"minutes and save the information on the database.